spacetelescope/nirspec_pipe_testing_tool/README.md

 the directory, then type the same command as with Option B with an additional ```-e``` flag at the end of the command.

-NOTE:  You can install the latest pipeline version, but this will replace any existing version of the pipeline.
+**NOTE:**  You can install the latest pipeline version, but this will replace any existing version of the pipeline.
 Hence, you most likely want to create a new conda environment, install PTT, and then type the command:
 ```bash
 pip install -e ".[pipeline]"
 ```

-NOTE: If you are considering to become a PTT code contributor please choose to fork the repository rather than cloning it.
+**Should I clone or fork the repo?** If you are considering to become a PTT code contributor please choose fork the repository, otherwise choose clone.

-IF YOU WANT THE SOURCE CODE
+**IF YOU WANT THE SOURCE CODE**

 Clone or fork the PTT repository.
 If you are planing to contribute with code to PTT, fork the repo, otherwise choose to clone it.
 To do this click at the top right of this page,